 A passionate arts ‘rabble rouser’ her involvement in the arts includes management, advocacy, teaching, and choreography.
 Julie has served on City Arts Advisory committees, is a founding member of the state wide Dance Alliance – California Dance Network – and was awarded the first Santa Barbara Dance Alliance Lifetime Achievement Award in 1979 for her contribution to dance in Santa Barbara and was honored as a Local Hero in the Independent in 2005.
 She regularly serves on Task Forces for the betterment of arts and artists in Santa Barbara.

-Art Without Limits is her current nonprofit project that’s in its fourth year.
+Art Without Limits is her current nonprofit project.
 It is developing one-on-one long-term mentorships with professional artists, who are paired with emerging artists in all of the arts, including performing, visual, literary, media and administration.
 The young artists work with their mentor on their art form, attend concerts, galleries, learn to critique, do outreach projects and attend seminars with business-related experts in arts law, contracts, grant writing, finding funds, and have a chance to have their work seen — all of which equips them for a successful career.
 Other programs have been developed, such as shorter mentorships, high school peer-to-peer mentorships, fiscal sponsorship for artists and collaborations with other organizations for the annual Art Career Day Conference.
-Julie is currently acting as the executive director, searching for talent and mentors in all fields, as well as funding development.

 Julie firmly believes that given the guidance and support of a mentor and the tools, talented artists can believe in themselves and have a successful career.